ginnyintifa/PTMscape/README.md

 * 5. Subcellular locations of each protein is in file **subcellusr_location_df_pure.Rds**, the information is retrieved from the database called COMPARTMENTS.

+Please download these files and put them in the same working directory where you installed `PTMscape`.

 # 4.Input parameter specification

-PTMscape requires several user specified parameters.
+`PTMscape` requires several user specified parameters.

 ### Whole proteome prediction mode